Nothing Sacred (film): Production

 The first screwball comedy filmed in color, Nothing Sacred also represents the first use in a color film of process effects, montage and rear screen projection.
 Backgrounds for the rear projection were filmed on the streets of New York.
 Paramount Pictures and other studios refined this technique in their subsequent color features.

 Ben Hecht is credited with writing the screenplay in two weeks on a train.
 He adapted the story "Letter to the Editor" by James H. Street which had been first been published in Hearst's International-Cosmopolitan.
-Hecht wrote a role for his friend John Barrymore in the film, but David Selznick refused to use him as Barrymore had become by then an incurable alcoholic.
+Hecht wrote a role for his friend John Barrymore in the film, but David Selznick refused to use him as Barrymore had become an alcoholic.
 This caused a rift between Hecht and Selznick, and Hecht walked off the picture.
 Budd Schulberg and Dorothy Parker were called in to write the final scenes and several others also made contributions to the screenplay, including: David O. Selznick, William Wellman, Sidney Howard, Moss Hart, George S. Kaufman and Robert Carson.

-One reason that the film is considered among the most celebrated screwball comedies is that underneath the humor it incorporates sharply cynical themes of corruption and dishonesty.
+One reason that the film is considered among the most celebrated screwball comedies is that underneath the humor, it incorporates sharply cynical themes of corruption and dishonesty.
 This film, along with Hecht's The Front Page (1931) and its 1940 remake His Girl Friday with Cary Grant, caricatures the chicanery to which some newspapers resorted in order to get a "hot" story.

 Reception

-The film recorded a loss of $350,000 at the box office; despite critical acclaim.
+Despite receiving critical acclaim, the film recorded a loss of $350,000 at the box office.
 In July 2018, it was selected to be screened in the Venice Classics section at the 75th Venice International Film Festival.

 Copyright and home media

 In 1965, the film entered the public domain in the United States because the copyright owners did not renew its copyright registration in the 28th year after publication.

 Because of its public domain status, the film is a staple of bargain bin releases and collections.
-Although it was generally in watchable condition, until recently the best DVD was a US region 0 disc from Lumivision, later reissued by Sling Shot.
 In 2011, Kino Lorber issued the film on DVD and Blu-ray, mastered from a 2K scan of Selznick's personal nitrate print, preserved by the George Eastman House Motion Picture Department.
 In 2018, Kino reissued their Blu-ray, this time mastered from a 2K scan of Disney's 1999 restoration, carried out on behalf of ABC, holder of most of the Selznick library.